pirix/pirix/README.md

     - interrupt handling
     - multitasking

+The following features are currently under development:

+    - inter-process communication

+## Supported Platforms

+    - i386
+    - ARM
+        - QEMU Integrator/CP
+        - Raspberry Pi

 ## Building

-In order to build πrix you have to install the system-specific toolchain.
+In order to build Pirix you have to install the system-specific toolchain.
 A script to build the toolchain is available on https://github.com/pirix/pirix-toolchain/.
 To compile and install the toolchain, switch to the pirix-toolchain directory and run the